SumiSastri/dev-blogs/docs/clean-code/part3-how-linting-works.md

 "The programmer obviously has a strong motivation for doing this, and has clearly signaled his intentions.
 It seems harsh for lint continue to complain about this." he says, "On the other hand, if this code is moved to another machine, such code should be looked at carefully."

 The motivation for linting, therefore arose to make code portable across multiple systems and devices and correcting kinks that may otherwise pass through and block the performance of the software that has been written.

-Understanding this, significantly helps the radical acceptance of linting as a tool that helps and defends rather than blocks and annoys.
+Understanding this motivation behind the creation of linting, significantly helps the radical acceptance of linting as a tool that helps and defends, rather than blocks and annoys.

-One of the joys of the paper is the sense of humour, and frustration Johnson expresses for the reasons behind his need for a linter - "(for various stupid reasons!)" - he says, code can be written badly and this "causes fatal conflicts which prevent the proper operation of the program".
-Linting therefore detects some code discrepancies.
+One of the joys of the paper is the sense of humour, and frustration Johnson expresses for the reasons behind his need for a linter ... "(for various stupid reasons!)" - he says, code can be written badly and this "causes fatal conflicts which prevent the proper operation of the program".

+He created a program for linting therefore to detect as many code discrepancies possible.

 ## Shutting lint up